Dynamics and thermodynamics of the S = 5/2 almost Heisenberg triangular lattice antiferromagnet K2Mn(SeO3)2: Results

 \subsection{Neutron diffraction}

 To resolve the magnetic structures of the ordered phases experimentally, we have performed neutron diffraction measurements.
 In both zero field and a field of 8 T applied along the $c$ axis, magnetic reflections are observed at wave vectors $\mathbf{Q} = $(1/3,1/3,$L$) and many equivalent positions in the reciprocal space, implying a three-sublattice antiferromagnetic order consistent with the theoretically predicted Y and uud structures.
 Figure~\ref{fig:diffraction}(a) and (b) show the $H$- and $L$-scans over the magnetic reflection $\mathbf{Q}$ = (2/3,2/3,0) measured at $T=0.08$ K. The $H$-scans can be well fitted using Gaussian functions, and the width is resolution limited, as indicated by the horizontal gray bar estimated using the nearby nuclear Bragg peak (1,1,0).
 This implies a long-range order in the triangular plane.
 Nevertheless, the $L$-scans are very broad and modulated in intensity, indicating a quasi-two-dimensional magnetic order similar to the isostructural \KCSO reported previously \cite{Zhu2024,Chen2024}.
 The intensity maxima are centered roughly at integer values of $L$, suggesting that the unit cells are likely ferromagnetically stacked along the $c$ direction.
 The width is much broader than the instrumental resolution (gray bar), implying that the correlation length is very short.
-We have fitted the $L$-scans by Viogt functions centered at $L=0$ and $\pm 1$ (solid lines), with the Gaussian width fixed by the resolution, as shown in Fig.~\ref{fig:diffraction}(b).
+We have fitted the $L$-scans by Voigt functions centered at $L=0$ and $\pm 1$ (solid lines), with the Gaussian width fixed by the resolution, as shown in Fig.~\ref{fig:diffraction}(b).
 We find that the correlation length is approximately 11 \AA~and 9 \AA~at zero field and 8 T, respectively, which amount to about half of the unit cell length.
+A diffuse neutron scattering experiment is necessary to fully understand the stacking and interlayer correlations between the triangular planes.

 Figure~\ref{fig:diffraction}(c) and (d) show the temperature dependence of the neutron intensity of $\mathbf{Q}$ = (2/3,2/3,0) measured at zero field and in $\mu_0H=8$ T applied along the $c$ axis.
 The intensity decreases gradually as temperature increases, and disappears at $T_N \approx$ 4 K at zero field and $T_N \approx$ 4.7 K at 8 T, in agreement with the specific heat anomalies shown in Figure~\ref{fig:specific_heat}(a).
 Unfortunately, as the magnetic ordering is quasi-2D, the Lorentz factor which associates the measured neutron intensity with the static structure factor is not well defined.
 Therefore, determination of the magnetic structures by refinements is not feasible.
 In addition, due to the short-range nature of the magnetic order, the intensity of the magnetic reflections and the modulation in the $L$ direction is dependent on the field history, which further complicate the analysis.